-- The Designated Safeguarding Lead (DSL), Julia Graham, has lead responsibility for online safety.
-Whilst activities of the designated safeguarding lead may be delegated to an appropriately trained deputy, overall the ultimate lead responsibility for safeguarding and child protection, including online safety remains with the DSL. - BCFED recognises that all members of the community have important roles and responsibilities to play with regards to online safety.
+- The Designated Safeguarding Lead (DSL), Mrs Julia Graham, has lead responsibility for online safety.
+Whilst activities of the designated safeguarding lead may be delegated to an appropriately trained deputy, overall the ultimate lead responsibility for safeguarding and child protection, including online safety remains with the DSL. - We recognise that all members of the community have important roles and responsibilities to play with regards to online safety. - Governors will ensure online safety is a running and interrelated theme whilst devising and implementing our whole-school approach to safeguarding.
+Our safeguarding governor will monitor this.

 a.
-The leadership and management team will:
+The school senior leadership team will:

-- Ensure that online safety is viewed as a safeguarding issue and that practice is in line with national and local recommendations and requirements. - Ensure there are appropriate and up-to-date policies regarding online safety; including a staff code of conduct/behaviour policy and acceptable use policy, which covers acceptable use of technology. - Ensure that suitable and appropriate filtering and monitoring systems are in place and work with technical staff to monitor the safety and security of our systems and networks. - Ensure that online safety is embedded within a progressive curriculum, which enables all learners to develop an age-appropriate understanding of online safety.
+- Ensure that online safety is viewed as a safeguarding issue and that practice is in line with national and local recommendations and requirements. - Ensure there are appropriate and up-to-date policies regarding online safety; including a staff code of conduct/behaviour policy and acceptable use policy, which covers acceptable use of technology. - Ensure that suitable and appropriate filtering and monitoring systems are in place and work with technical staff to monitor the safety and security of our systems and networks.
+For further detail see DfE guidance on meeting digital and technology standards in schools and colleges. - Ensure that online safety is embedded within a progressive curriculum, which enables all learners to develop an age-appropriate understanding of online safety. - Support the DSL and any deputies by ensuring they have sufficient time and resources to fulfil their online safety responsibilities.

-- Support the DSL and any deputies by ensuring they have sufficient time and resources to fulfil their online safety responsibilities. - Ensure there are robust reporting channels for the community to access regarding online safety concerns, including internal, local and national support. - Ensure that appropriate risk assessments are undertaken regarding the safe use of technology. - Audit and evaluate online safety practice to identify strengths and areas for improvement.
+- Ensure there are robust reporting channels for the community to access regarding online safety concerns, including internal, local and national support. - Ensure that appropriate risk assessments are undertaken regarding the safe use of technology. - Audit and evaluate online safety practice to identify strengths and areas for improvement.